 Felipe Alves is a mining engineer with a Master’s degree in the political economics of resources, bringing extensive financial and technical expertise to Trek Mining.
 Felipe was a director of Luna Gold.
 He is a Brazilian native who combines international capital markets experience with an extensive local network of governmental and regulatory agencies, resource financiers, and technical, legal and tax consulting services.
 He is founder and CEO of Frontera Minerals Group.
 His previous work experience includes roles as an Investment Manager at a small mining-focused private equity fund based in Brazil and at Rand Merchant Bank, and various technical and operating positions at several open pit and underground mining operations.
 He was previously a board member of CPX Cement and is currently on the board of the Brazilian Association of Mineral Exploration Companies (ABPM).

-Marcel de Groot CA is co-founder and President of Pathway Capital, a Vancouver based venture capital company that has played a significant role in the organization and development of a number of mining companies.
-Marcel was a director of JDL Gold, and currently serves on the board of Asanko Gold
+Marcel de Groot is a Chartered Accountant and is co-founder and President of Pathway Capital, a Vancouver based venture capital company that has played a significant role in the organization and development of a number of mining companies.
+Marcel was a director of JDL Gold, and currently serves on the board of Asanko Gold.

 David Lowell is one of the world’s most successful exploration geologists with a track record that includes the discovery of more than 15 large scale mines, including the Toromocho and La Escondida copper deposits.
 David has participated in nine major prefeasibility or bankable feasibility studies and has been the Chairman and founder of four companies, two of which went on to be sold for values of approximately $1 billion.
 David has published more than 50 articles, the most notable work being the Lowell Guilbert model of porphyry ore deposits that has gone on to become compulsory learning for geology students worldwide.
 David has been the recipient of over 30 professional awards including induction into the American Mining Hall of Fame and the National Academy of Engineering.
 He holds a Bachelor’s of Mine Engineering from the University of Arizona, a Masters of Geology from Stanford University, and has been awarded several honorary degrees.
 David was the Chairman of JDL Gold.